scope-lab-vu/ns_gym/README.md

 We welcome any contributions to this NS-Gym project!
 If you find a bug or want to add a new feature, please feel free to open an issue or submit a pull request.

-Clone the repository, install the required dependencies in editable mode, and run the tests to ensure everything is working correctly.
-We use UV for package management.
+Fork and clone the repository, install the required dependencies in editable mode, and run the tests to ensure everything is working correctly.
+We use UV for package management. (note the  instead of scope-lab-vu, use your own github username if you fork the repo):

 ```bash
 git clone https://github.com/scope-lab-vu/ns_gym.git